KIT-MBS/pyrexMD/README.md

     cd pyrexMD
     python -m pip install .

 ..
-Note:: setup.py versioning of required packages is written for python 3.8.
-Refer to content of requirements_python3.6.txt or requirements_python3.8.txt based on your used python version.
+Note:: setup.py is written and tested only for python 3.6 and 3.8.
+Alternatively
+    refer to content of requirements_python3.6.txt or requirements_python3.8.txt based on your python version.

 (3) enable trajectory viewer for `jupyter`: